Brother

 I bumped into a wino on the street and my ribs are burning, fucker may have given me a damn third-world infection, how he looked.

-Whoever is following me is NOT a professional team, your typical Hong Kong riff-raff that's for sale down at the grey meat market.
+Whoever is following me is NOT a professional team, your typical City riff-raff that's for sale down at the grey meat market.

-I dive into an alleyway, scream something about an infection in a practiced high-tone and accented voice, then disappear.
+I dive into an alleyway, scream something about an infection in a practiced high-tone and accented voice, then disappear, the cries of terror receding quickly.

-Six blocks away, where no one is even aware of the riot developing nearby, I swap disguises and slip into a bar.
+In a dark alley six blocks away, where no one is even aware of the riot developing nearby, I swap disguises and sneak into a bar.

-I slip in the back, plant myself in a dark corner booth, and watch the front entrance.
+I slip in through the propped open back door, quickly pass the kitchen and the back hallways, plant myself in a dark corner booth, and watch the front entrance.

-It's a busy night, people are coming and going, but I don't notice anyone looking for an assassin.
+It's a quiet night, people are slowly coming and going, but I don't notice anyone looking for an assassin.

 I do notice my imaginary twin brother.